luiswirth/bsc-thesis/src/matter/results.typ

 ) <img:evp_torus>

-The slight deviations between computed values and the ideal flat torus eigenvalues are expected due to discretization error and the intrinsic curvature of the embedded torus mesh, which is not accounted for in the perfectly flat analytical model.
+The slight deviations between computed values and the ideal flat torus eigenvalues are expected due to discretization error.
 However, the accurate recovery of the zero eigenvalues and the correct multiplicities for the lowest eigenvalue groups strongly validates the FEEC implementation for eigenvalue problems on domains with non-trivial topology.

 == Source Problem